The best free PDF to Word converter 2019

 You can upload multiple files, and there’s a good choice of import and export formats (including Word, PowerPoint and Excel), but there are some significant drawbacks.
 Unlike Free Online OCR, Nitro PDF to Word Converter emails your converted file to you, and each email address is limited to five file conversions per month – a pretty severe limit that severely restricts its usefulness.

 Text was maintained quite well in our converted document – including the keylines between columns, which was a pleasant surprise – but the main image didn’t survive the change of format.
-There were also some rogue spaces and line breaks, though these wouldn’t take long to correct manually.
+There were also some rogue spaces and line breaks when we used this free PDF to Word converter, though these wouldn’t take long to correct manually.

 5. UniPDF